nooku/nooku-server/README.md

     $ sudo purge.sh

-Make sure to remove the Nooku flag:
+Make sure to remove all flags which should not be set by default:

-    $ rm /nooku-install-run
+    $ rm /nooku-install-run /var/www/default/varnish-enabled

 Ensure the nooku database is removed: